expverhno3/leetcode-repo/README.md

   2. sort the destinations for each departure
   3. at same depth, just search one destination for once, if it doesn't work, backtrack and try another destination (important to avoid infinite loop)

+### 37. Sudoku Solver

+- tag: MARK
+- how
+  - maybe the most difficult backtracking problem :) (2D backtracking)
+  - use three hash table to keep track of used numbers in row, col, and box
+  - backtracking function:
+    - if row == 9: whooo! found solution!
+    - find next empty element
+      - try fill in number 1-9
+      - check if this number is valid:
+        - not in row
+        - not in col
+        - not in box
+      - if valid, fill in, do recursion, if not, try next number
+      - if not, backtrack (remove the number from hash table and board), try next number